 - Add all ingredients to a food processor.

-- Taste and adjust sweetness if desired by adding more maple syrup.
+- Taste and adjust sweetness if desired by adding more honey.
+If it seems too thick, you can thin it out slightly with 1-2 teaspoons of non-dairy milk.

-- After about 30 minutes, scoop out 1 tbsp of dough and roll into about 1 inch balls.
+- Scoop out 1 tbsp of dough and roll into about 1 inch balls.
+I like to use the smaller of these cookie scoops to form the dough into even sized balls.

 - Carefully roll into shredded coconut if desired.